Tuition and Fees

 If you have further questions, please click on the link to the Financial Aid page directly.
 There you will also find important phone numbers and email addresses.

 Debaun Performing Arts Scholarship.
 Students demonstrating achievement in performance, including drama or music, are considered for selection.
 Recipients of this scholarship will be awarded between $1,000-$10,000 per year, based on outstanding academic achievement, an arts resume, letter of recommendation, and performance recording that highlights your accomplishments.
 Applications are accepted online only via Slideroom, which can be accessed here or on the Members section questions when submitting the Common Application.
 We do not accept paper applications for this scholarship.

 FIRST Scholarship.
-In support of the FIRST mission, Stevens Institute of Technology is offering merit-based scholarships, each for $6,000, to high school seniors who have participated on a FIRST team during their junior or senior year.
+In support of the FIRST mission, Stevens Institute of Technology is offering several merit-based scholarships, each for $6,000, to high school seniors who have participated on a FIRST team during their junior or senior year.
 Download this application (PDF).

 Science and Technology Center Volunteer Scholarship.
 To be considered for the scholarship, students must show evidence of volunteer participation at a science or technology center or museum.
 Recipients of this scholarship will be awarded between $1,000 and $5,000 per year.
 Download this application (PDF).